Three-component Bose-Einstein condensates and wetting without walls: Wetting phase diagram for strong segregation of components 1 and 2

-In order to illustrate a rich variety of predicted wetting phenomena we vary the interspecies scattering lengths so that the control parameters are $K_{13}$ and $K_{23}$, and fix the healing length ratios asymmetrically, e.g., $\xi_2/\xi_1 =2$ and $\xi_3/\xi_1 = 1$.
-The wetting phase transitions and critical phenomena so uncovered belong to three distinct classes: first-order wetting with an energy barrier, critical wetting, and a borderline case of degenerate first-order wetting (without energy barrier).
-The global wetting phase diagram is shown in Fig.\ref{fig:globalPhD}.
+As in the previous section, the interspecies scattering lengths are varied so that the control parameters are $K_{13}$ and $K_{23}$, and the healing length ratios are fixed first symmetrically, $\xi_2/\xi_1 = \xi_3/\xi_1 = 1$ and, next, asymmetrically, $\xi_2/\xi_1 =2$ and $\xi_3/\xi_1 = 1$.
+The wetting phase transitions and critical phenomena so uncovered belong to three distinct classes: strongly first-order wetting with an energy barrier, a borderline case of degenerate first-order wetting (without energy barrier) and critical wetting.
+The wetting phase diagrams at three-phase coexistence are shown in Fig.~\ref{fig:globalPhDsym} and Fig.~\ref{fig:globalPhDasym}, respectively, for the symmetric and the asymmetric mixture.

+In general, a first-order phase transition is accompanied by an energy barrier which separates two energy minima with equal values of the energy.
+In the context of wetting transitions, one often defines an ``interface potential" $V(\tilde L)$, which is a generalization of the grand potential to non-equilibrium states with arbitrary film thickness $\tilde L$.
+The equilibrium grand potential $\Omega$ is then found as the minimum of $V(\tilde L)$.
+The interface potential is calculated using $\tilde L$ as a constraint and minimizing a generalized grand potential in which the disjoining pressure acts as a Lagrange multiplier.
+This scheme has been outlined in great detail in \cite{VSIc} for a two-component BEC at an optical wall.

+Presently there is no need to calculate $V(\tilde L)$.
+The character of the wetting transitions is interpreted and elucidated using the concepts and insights gained from the interface potential calculations for wetting developed in \cite{VSNI}.
+At first-order wetting $V(0)$ and $V(\infty)$ are equal minima of $V(\tilde L)$ with an energy barrier in between.
+The height of the barrier can be found by calculating the energy of the unstable state that also solves the GP equations (here in DPA).
+This unstable state corresponds conceptually to the maximum of $V(\tilde L)$.

+For the symmetric case (Fig.~\ref{fig:globalPhDsym}) the wetting transition is strongly of first order.
+The equilibrium wetting layer thickness $\tilde L$ jumps from zero to a macroscopic (``infinite") value.
+The point $D$ denotes a degenerate first-order transition.
+At $D$, states with a surfactant layer of 3 are all equilibrium states, regardless of their thickness $\tilde L$, as they all have the same value of the grand potential.
+This degeneracy is similar to that found for the strongly first-order wetting transition for two condensates at a hard wall \cite{IVS}, and is analysed in detail with the aid of the interface potential calculations in \cite{VSNI}; at $D$, $V(\tilde L)$ is independent of $\tilde L$.
+Away from $D$ the strongly first-order wetting transition features an energy barrier, between the energy minima at $\tilde L =0$ and $\tilde L = \infty$.
+The dotted lines in the phase diagram denote the metastability limit of the metastable states (local minima of the energy).
+We return to these in more detail in the asymmetric case.